 They’ll also ask you if you want to have federal and (in some cases) state taxes withheld.
 If it’s at all possible for you right now, consider saying yes.
 Money you get through unemployment is taxable, so if it doesn’t get withheld now, you’ll owe it later, which could really hurt at tax time.

 Once you’re done applying, the state will typically reach out to your former employer to verify the details you provided.
-That could take days or longer, especially with the volume of claims being processed right now.
+That could take days or longer, depending on the volume of claims they’re processing right now.
 Then the state will tell you whether your claim was approved and give you instructions about next steps.

-If your claim is denied, you can and should appeal it — especially right now, because states are still catching up on the new laws and guidelines under the CARES Act.
+If your claim is denied, you can and likely should appeal it.
 The process for that varies depending on your state, but they should send you instructions when they tell you that your claim was denied.

 What happens when you’re approved for unemployment benefits?